hpc-carpentry/hpc-carpentry.github.io/_posts/2020/05/2020-05-18-2020-centrally-organised-workshop-learnings.md

 Aim to assist learners in an "in-band" way that pools assistance and minimises context-switching.
 We used Zoom, and Zoom's integrated chat window was highly utilised.
 A Public Q&A in the single-channel Zoom chat, with the use of a `"@<learner name>"` message convention for helpers to address learner questions in a pooled way, was by far the most effective overall vehicle for assistance.

-We also used Carpentries-hosted [etherpad](https://pad.carpentries.org/) and [CodiMD](https://codimd.carpentries.org/) instances [2], but those were less utilised by learners.
+We also used Carpentries-hosted [etherpad](https://pad.carpentries.org/) and [CodiMD](https://codimd.carpentries.org/) instances<sup>[2](#codimd)</sup>, but those were less utilised by learners.
 Even when directed to give feedback in those environments, learners often asked for a link to be given again in the Zoom chat.

 Zoom's "breakout rooms" feature was used with success at times to troubleshoot technical issues and facilitate catching up, but overall there was significant impedance mismatch between that functionality and the desire to quickly have a helper connect with a learner in a way that does not lead to more falling behind.
 Breakout rooms were a poor simulation of in-person helpers "swooping in" to assist a learner.